jplindstrom/p5-autobox-Transform/README.md

 ## %hash->to\_hash() : %hash

-Return the %hash, regardless of context.
+Return the `%hash`, regardless of context.
 This is mostly useful if called on a HashRef at the end of a chain of method calls.

 ## %hash->to\_array() : @array | @$array

-Return the key-value pairs of the %hash as an @array, ordered by the keys.
+Return the key-value pairs of the `%hash` as an `@array`, ordered by the keys.

-Useful if you need to continue calling @array methods on it.
+Useful if you need to continue calling `@array` methods on it.

 # AUTOBOX AND VANILLA PERL